BrendanDasilva/101447806_lab_test1_chat_app/Readme.md

 ## Overview

 This is a real-time chat application built using **Node.js**, **Express.js**, **MongoDB**, **Socket.io**, and **Bootstrap** for styling.
 It allows users to sign up, log in, and participate in public chat rooms with real-time messaging.
 The application also tracks online users and allows for future implementation of private messaging.
+We had a 12-hour time window to complete this challenge.

+You can view a quick walkthrough here: https://youtu.be/wrBkJihn8Zo

 ## Features